nb1023/Crop-Recommendation-system/README.md

+## 🌾 Crop Recommendation System using Satellite and Soil Data

 This repository presents a data-driven crop recommendation system aimed at enhancing agricultural productivity, especially in regions like Latur district, Maharashtra, where traditional crop selection methods are no longer sufficient due to:

 - Deteriorating soil health